Yusif’s view: Palestine at the U.N.

 This has never been more obvious than the U.S. reaction to Palestinian’s request for Statehood at the United Nations.

 As one of the few remaining Nakba (Palestinian holocaust) survivors, I have given this a lot of thought and have written volumes on the subject.
 Much more has been written, pro & con, which can be found on the web.
 I am resisting the temptation to send you what I have written, in favor of drawing your attention to some basic fundamental Principles that I know Americans believe in: They are Equity, Equality and Human Rights!
-Read more »
+Read the rest of this entry

 One Nation “The Holy Land”